What is in this leaflet

 Things you must not do

-Do not use STELAX to treat any other conditions unless your doctor tells you to.
+Do not use STELAX to treat any other complaints unless your doctor tells you to.

 Things to be careful of